abraunegg/onedrive/docs/usage.md

 This can occur after `--resync`, after loss/removal of the local state database, or when a synchronisation directory is shared with another OneDrive client or operating system.
 Because there is no trustworthy previous local database baseline, the client compares the local file content with the online file.
 If the hashes differ, the local file is preserved before the authoritative online version is applied.

 Importantly, **`--resync` itself does not create a safeBackup**.
 If the local file is already in sync and its content hash matches OneDrive, the client rebuilds its database/metadata state without creating a safeBackup and without replacing identical file content.
+When rebuilding synchronisation state, file timestamp equality alone is not treated as proof that file content is identical; where content identity must be established, the file content hash is also compared.

 **3. A remote move or rename targets a locally occupied destination**